ktorio/ktor-documentation/topics/war.md

 ./gradlew :jetty-war:war
 ```

 The `jetty-war.war` is created in the `build/libs` directory.
-You can deploy the generated archive inside a servlet container by copying it to the `jetty/webapps` or `tomcat/webapps` directory.
+You can deploy the generated archive inside a servlet container by copying it to the `jetty/webapps` directory.
 For instance, a `Dockerfile` below shows how to run the created WAR inside a Jetty or Tomcat servlet container:

 <tabs>
 <tab title="Jetty">